aelzeiny/data-engineering-notes/data warehousing.md

 **Example**: Procedures is a fact.
 Blocks are a fact.
 Operating Room dimension & date dimensions are "conformed dimensions" because they are shared within both.
 This means that procedures and blocks can be correlated through these conformed dimensions.

+### Design
+**Tips** Use Dimensional Modeling.
+Use denormalization.
+1. Conceptual Model
+* Start with event.
+* Then determine grain.
+* Then dimensions.
+Conjoined or SCD.
+Identify OLAP Cubes.
+2. Logical Model.
+* Add properties.
+* PKs.
+FKs.
+* Design for Conjoined or slowly changing dimensions.
+* Design for OLAP cube operations.
+3. Physical models
+* Write it all out.